This bill serves only one purpose, to help the wealthy at the expense of the rest of us.

 • Continue the extremely expensive and wasteful carbon capture tax credit that is driving carbon pipelines and injection proposals across the West – something that could cost taxpayers at least $30 billion over the next 10 years.

-• Sell off 500,000 acres of public lands in Utah and Nevada, setting an extremely dangerous precedent for future sell offs in other states.
+• Sell off between 2 and 3 million acres of public lands across 11 western states, setting an extremely dangerous precedent for future sell offs in other states.

 • Cut Medicaid by $715 billion, leaving 8.6 million people without healthcare.